monix/monix.io/_tut/docs/3x/reactive/observable.md

 Consumer 2: got 3
 ```

-`source` Observable is shared only in the scope of `publishSelector` and we can freely reuse its result and the original source.
+A `source` Observable is shared only in the scope of `publishSelector` and we can freely reuse its result and the original source.

 `publishSelector` uses `PublishSubject`.
-It is possible to customize it with `pipeThroughSelector`:
+It is possible to customize it with a `pipeThroughSelector`:

 ```scala
 final def pipeThroughSelector[S >: A, B, R](pipe: Pipe[S, B], f: Observable[B] => Observable[R]): Observable[R]